 “Money is not the most important thing.
 Love is.
 Fortunately, I love money.”

 TED talks on the subject of money were among the few radio-listening choices during a long car trip recently.
 Now that I’ve heard some of the spiels, I wish I could say they improve upon the windy, baffling, and crude Chautauqua oration that made old Conwell quasi-famous.
-They don’t.
-They are shorter, though.
-And they do tell us something about what Americans admire in an intellectual these days.
+They don’t—but they are shorter, and they at least tell us something about what Americans admire in an intellectual these days.

 It had been my impression beforehand that those who gave TED talks—the acronym stands for Technology, Entertainment and Design—were politically correct overachievers who bonded with audiences by sending out signals of smug self-approval.
 And so most of them turned out to be.
 I wasn’t prepared, however, for the glib social science of the talks I heard sampled on the air (which I later watched in full).